Eldi123/PasarKu/README.md

 - User Appeal: Vendors feel valued and part of a fair ecosystem tailored to their needs.

-## PasarKu Potential Sources of Income
+## PasarKu Future Potential Sources of Income
 ### 1. Transaction Fees (Low, Blockchain-Based)
 - How It Works: Charge a small fee (e.g., 0.5-1% of each transaction) on top of the blockchain gas fees, collected via the smart contract when funds are released from escrow.